epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

 <p style="flex: 1; text-align: justify">
-    The decision about whether an actor is successful or not comes from a combination of two key metrics: one representing the popularity of the movies they act in, and the other based on whether they starred in an Oscar-winning film.
-Using both metrics is important because some actors appear in many popular movies that were never nominated for Oscars.
-Since Oscars are not based on popularity, older movies often tend to have lower popularity scores.
-However, popularity remains as significant an indicator of success in the movie industry as awards.<br><br>
+    The decision about whether an actor is successful or not comes from a combination of two key metrics: one representing the popularity of the movies they act in, and the other based on whether they starred in an Oscar winning film.
+Using both metrics is important because some actors appears in many popular movies that were never nominated for Oscars.
+Since Oscars are not based on popularity, older movies often tend to have lower opinion scores.
+However, popularity remains as significant as  awards to indicate success in the movie industry .<br><br>
     To achieve a strong performance, a role defined by a given persona may require complementary occupations or professions alongside an actor’s primary work.
 For example, many actors, especially those associated with certain personas, also have experience in stage acting.
-This additional skills often enhances their ability to deliver nuanced performances or specialized performance (ex: singer).<br><br>
+This additional skills often enhances their ability to deliver nuanced performances or specialized performance (for example: singer).<br><br>
     When analyzing career path similarity through personas, we found that actors with paths similar to the most successful actors based on popularity tend to also achieve success.
     However, when performing the analysis using the award score metric, this trend does not hold.
 Many actors with paths similar to those of the highest award-winning actors have received few or no awards themselves. <br><br>
     Moreover, the analysis of actors' favorite movie genres over their careers revealed patterns in how preferred genres change over time.
     Although no correlation was found between genre instability and an actor's success, valuable insights could still be derived from these patterns.When examining the family environment of actors, it becomes evident that having a parent in the cinematographic field can significantly contribute to a successful career.<br><br>
     This is especially true if the parent was a successful actor, although even less successful parents may provide valuable insights and knowledge about the cinematographic industry.<br>
     In opposition, having a successful actor as a spouse does not appear to have a direct impact on an actor’s popularity.
     However, a notable proportion of actors with high award scores also have spouses with similarly high awards score.<br>
     Attending a prestigious university can also contribute to a successful career.
 Among the most prominent institutions is the Royal Academy of Dramatic Art in England.
     Other top universities for actors are primarily located in the United States.<br>
     Regarding nationality, it comes as no surprise that the majority of successful actors are American, followed by actors from the United Kingdom and India.<br>
     Finally, most actors do not exclusively perform in their home countries, indicating the necessity of international mobility during their careers.
     However, the most popular actors tend to perform primarily in their home countries (which may be influenced by fact that most of the popular actor are american).
 </p>